Skip to main content

 Regular rice powder - 4 tablespoons (I use store-bought rice powder)

-1. Wash and soak rice for 2 to 3 hours or until when you touch the rice you feel the softness.
-Strain rice and spread it out on muslin cloth and let it dry for 2 to 3 hours.
+1. Wash and soak the rice for 2 to 3 hours, or until you can feel the softness when you touch it.
+Strain the rice and spread it out on a muslin cloth.
+Let it dry for 2 to 3 hours.

-2. Now grind the rice into a fine powder and sieve well so that no grainy feel is left.
+2. Now, grind the rice into a fine powder and sieve it well so that no grainy texture remains.

 4. Make a dough.
-Sprinkle little water careful to not put all the water at once otherwise, it will be difficult to make the dough, see if you require more water later.
+Sprinkle a little water, being careful not to add all the water at once; otherwise, it will be difficult to make the dough.
+See if you require more water later.
 Make the dough soft.

 5. Make small balls from the dough one by one and flatten them.

-6. Now put the gas on medium flame and place a pan and pour the oil.
-Once it gets hot start frying the pithas until it gets golden brown.
+6. Now, put the gas on a medium flame and place a pan.
+Pour the oil into it.
+Once it gets hot, start frying the pithas until they get golden brown.
 Usually, the outside is crisp and the inside is soft.

-7. Serve hot with a cup of tea or milk or your favorite drink or you can have it on its own.
+7. Serve hot with a cup of tea or milk, or your favorite beverage, or enjoy it on its own.

 Comments